Why We Should Look to Them for Guidance

 by Leatrice Evanne Asher

 This earthly dwelling place is a version of reality that is transitory.
 It is of time — the arising and falling away of nature matter.
 Whatever unsettles us will only find temporary relief if we continue to view what disturbs us from that transient reality.
-We can know that which exists in fact because we can access and validate those facts in our daily lives.
-As those matters of fact are affirmed, through our direct experience, they become an integral part of our knowing the state of things as they are.
-Once something is known it can be accessed whenever correct information and guidance are needed.
-In this way, we take our troubles to the wisest and most judicious place we could go to for truth – the place of eternal truths.
-This is where all of life is managed and sustained through a governing body of higher laws.
-This is where we can access accurate information about the human condition, our true nature, the origin of our lessons, and how and why the same type of situations continue to show up in our lives.
-This is where we can make sense of things.
-Making sense of things is important because we can’t change our habitual response to difficulties without acknowledgment of another way to turn them around.
-As the reason for our lessons becomes clear, the resolution of them will be there as well because making sense of things is a knowing that is transformative.
+Through reasoned thinking, we can bring logic and clarity to our daily affairs.
+This is a knowing that can be accessed whenever correct information and guidance are needed.
+In this way, we take our troubles to the wisest and most judicious place we can look to for Truth — the place of Eternal Truths.
+Here, we can access knowledge about our human condition—our true nature, the origin of our lessons, and how and why the same type of situations continue to show up in our lives.
+We can make sense of things.
+Making sense of things is essential because we can’t change our habitual response to difficulties without acknowledgment of another way to turn them around.
+As the reasons for our lessons become apparent, the resolution of them will be there as well because making sense of things is a knowing that is transformative.